 I became fully convinced when I saw it first hand in patients.
 A member of the WeFast Facebook support group had been struggling with obesity and type 2 diabetes, on 100 units of insulin.
 Together, we kept her accountable with intermittent fasting and low carb high fat nutrition.
 She lost 30 lbs in one month, and most impressively, she completely stopped her insulin because her blood sugars had normalized.
 All her blood work improved, and she came off her medications.
 Together we did what no medicine in the world could do – reverse her type 2 diabetes.
 I felt proud to be a doctor, and I found myself enjoying it so much, I had to open my own clinic that specialized in fasting and LCHF.

-I travelled to Toronto to meet and learn from Dr. Jason Fung and Megan Ramos at Intensive Dietary Management.
+I travelled to Toronto to meet and learn from Dr. Jason Fung and Megan Ramos at Intensive Dietary Management (edit: now called The Fasting Method Program).
 I was hooked.
 A few months later I pulled the trigger and took the plunge.
 I started the Metabolic Health Clinic, a clinic that supports patients on a LCHF nutrition and intermittent fasting.
 I Most importantly, I wanted to share with my patients that there is an alternative to more medicines, more insulin, more weight gain and more complications.
 There is natural cure for their obesity, their diabetes, their chronic disease.
 Food is our medicine.

 What is your program?